Sumudu01/NayanaPharma/README.md

-This is ITP 2nd Year Project Final Product
+This is an Internal Pharmacy Management System.
+We created this project for our Y2 S2 University Project.